3BioCompBio/AcidSphingomyelinase/README.md

 - rsid: The variant identifier on dbSNP where the variant frequencies were obtained.

 ## NiemannPick.InputData.csv
-This file contains 266 variants with the input data on which the analysis in publication was done.
+This file contains 266 variants with the non-standardized input data on which the analysis in publication was done.
 The file is comma-separated with line number, the columns names are described as follows:
 - mutName: The mutation descriptor mapped to 3D protein structure numbering
 - Annotation: The phenotype associated with the variant.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A) or NPDB causing (B)